 When machines fight machines: Cyberbattles and the new frontier of artificial intelligence

-To defend against threats that are continually evolving, tomorrow’s cyber security must go beyond looking for yesterday’s attacker – it must find what it doesn’t know to look for.
-AI technologies have led to the emergence of self-learning, self-defending networks that achieve this – detecting and autonomously responding to in-progress attacks in real time.
-These cyber immune systems enable the security team to focus on high-value tasks, can counter even machine-speed threats, and work in all environments, including the cloud.
+Marcus Fowler explores how, to defend against threats that are continually evolving, tomorrow’s cybersecurity must go beyond looking for yesterday’s attacker—it must find what it doesn’t know to look for.
+AI technologies have led to the emergence of self-learning, self-defending networks that achieve this—detecting and autonomously responding to in-progress attacks in real time.
+These cyber-immune systems enable the security team to focus on high-value tasks, counter even machine-speed threats, and work in all environments, including the cloud.

 What you'll learn

-Marcus Fowler spent 15 years at the Central Intelligence Agency developing global cyber operations and technical strategies, until joining Darktrace in 2019.
-He has led cyber efforts with various US Intelligence Community elements and global partners, and has extensive experience advising senior leaders on cyber efforts.
-He is recognized as a leader in developing and deploying innovative cyber solutions.
-Prior to serving at the CIA, Marcus was an officer in the United States Marine Corps.
-Marcus has an engineering degree from the United States Naval Academy and a Masters’ Degree in International Security Studies from The Fletcher School.
+Marcus Fowler is the director of strategic threat at Darktrace.
+Previously, he spent 15 years at the Central Intelligence Agency developing global cyber operations and technical strategies, led cyber efforts with various US Intelligence Community elements and global partners, has extensive experience advising senior leaders on cyber efforts, and was an officer in the United States Marine Corps.
+He’s recognized as a leader in developing and deploying innovative cyber solutions.
+Marcus has an engineering degree from the United States Naval Academy and a master’s degree in international security studies from the Fletcher School.
 He also completed Harvard Business School’s Executive Education Advanced Management Program.

 For conference registration information and customer service